Is SARS-CoV-2 Contagious?

 Since the declaration of the COVID-19 pandemic the CDC has recommended isolation and quarantine measures to limit the spread of SARS-CoV-2 infections.
 CDC quarantine guidelines have also been revised several times during the course of the declared pandemic.

-Guidance published on March 12, 2021 by the CDC updated quarantine guidelines and stated that persons in close contact to a COVID-19 positive person do not need to quarantine, if they have tested positive for SARS-CoV-2 within the previous three months, have recovered, and are asymptomatic.
-Additionally, persons who are considered fully vaccinated and who have received the vaccines in the past three months are not required to quarantine as long as they are asymptomatic.
-Persons in close contact with an infected individual are advised to stay at home for 14 days, and to isolate themselves while ill.30
+Guidance published on March 12, 2021 by the CDC updated quarantine guidelines and stated that persons in close contact to a COVID-19 positive person did not need to quarantine, if they have tested positive for SARS-CoV-2 within the previous three months, had recovered, and were asymptomatic.
+Additionally, it stated that persons who were considered fully vaccinated and who had received the vaccines in the past three months were not required to quarantine as long as they were asymptomatic.
+Persons in close contact with an infected individual were advised to stay at home for 14 days, and to isolate themselves while ill.32

 IMPORTANT NOTE: NVIC encourages you to become fully informed about covid-19 and the covid-19 vaccine by reading all sections in the Table of Contents, which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.